-SACRAMENTO – Senator Scott Wilk, representing the 21st Senate District, announced today that Senate Joint Resolution 3 (SJR 3) has unanimously passed the Senate Floor.
-SJR 3 urges the United States Congress and President to repeal two federal retirement benefit laws that reduce Social Security benefits in certain circumstances for public employees and their spouses.
+SACRAMENTO – Senator Scott Wilk, representing the 21st Senate District, announced today that Senate Joint Resolution 3 (SJR 3) has unanimously passed the Senate Committee on Labor, Public Employment and Retirement.
+SJR 3 encourages the United States Congress and President to repeal two federal retirement benefit laws that reduce Social Security benefits in certain circumstances for public employees and their spouses.

 The Government Pension Offset (GPO) and Windfall Elimination Provision (WEP), passed in the 1970s with little statistical analysis, were designed to prevent “double-dipping” from social security and other government pensions.
 The GPO cuts benefits when an individual receives a government pension, and their spouse is eligible for social security from non-government employment.
 Similarly, the WEP cuts an individual’s benefits when they are eligible for social security and government pensions from separate employers.